Zscaler Blog

 Icon

-Figure 2: Request for battery optimization
+Figure 2: Request to ignore battery optimization

 Accessibility